christianmlong/personal/drafts/pelican_workflow.md

     make devserver

 This will automatically regenerate the site when files are changed.
-It will also serve the site at http://localhost:8000
+It will also serve the site at [http://localhost:8000](http://localhost:8000).

 Run `develop_server.sh stop` to stop the development server.

 #### Browser auto refresh

 There are many auto-refresh solutions for the browser, but they don't work well when you are editing a file on a remote server. [live.js](http://www.livejs.com/) is a nice solution that takes care of auto-refreshing in javascript.
+However, we don't want to include the live.js javascript file in the published version, just in the local development version.
+We can modify our theme to include it only when developing.

+First edit pelicanconf.py.
+Add this

+    IS_DEVELOPMENT_VERSION = True

+Also edit publishconf.py.
+Add this

+    IS_DEVELOPMENT_VERSION = False

+Now, change the theme so that every article page includes the live.js javascript, if we are in development.
+Find your theme's template directory.
+It's probably at `themes/\<theme name>/templates.
+Edit `article.html`.
+Look for the head block in the template `{% block head %}`.
+Add this to it

+    {% if is_development_version %}
+      <script type="text/javascript" src="http://livejs.com/live.js"></script>
+    {% endif %}

+Run `make devserver`, and open [http://localhost:8000](http://localhost:8000).
+Edit one of your articles, and see if it reloads in the browser automatically.
+Neat!